About Word Cosmology

 Russell was a polymath who described a universe where all creation emerges from a unified source through two-way motion, contraction and expansion operating simultaneously.
 He arrived at his understanding through decades of direct perception, not linguistic analysis.
 He wasn’t calculating numeric values or searching for resonance patterns.

-Yet when I converted his terminology to numbers, something extraordinary happened.
-His concepts held together with a consistency I hadn’t found anywhere else.
+When I converted his terminology to numbers, his concepts held together with a consistency I hadn’t found anywhere else.
 Two completely independent paths of discovery, decades apart, revealing the same organizing principles.

 This wasn’t proof of either approach.
-It was independent confirmation, the kind that matters most in any field of inquiry.
+It was independent confirmation.
 Two people looking through entirely different methods and finding the same structure.

 The Collaboration

-Over 30 years of exploration built this database one word at a time.
+Over 30 years of exploration built a database of over 14,000 entries, one word at a time.
 Special thanks to Nancy Frisbie, who met with me consistently for five years exploring and building the database.
 The understanding gained from countless hours of work together created a foundation that made the relational landscape visible.